Yesterday, a young lady on facebook asked me why there wasn't anything about Romeo and Juliet on my page.

 Elizabeth Vernon was already pregnant.

 Was the child born in prison?
-I can't find any evidence one way or the other.
+I can't find any evidence to confirm or deny it.

 The child did survive, and Southampton and his new bride were released.